X-ray examinations

 What does it involve?

 Before having an x-ray you are asked to remove any clothing and jewelry from the part of the body that is to be x-rayed.
-Depending on the part of the body to be examined, you may need to lie down, sit, or stand.
+Depending on the part of the body to be examined, you may need to lie down, sit or stand.
 While the x-ray is being taken, your body is positioned between the radiation source and the x-ray film.
 Genitals are protected from radiation by a lead apron if possible.
-The medical staff will usually also wear lead aprons for protection.
+The medical staff will usually also wear lead aprons for protection or briefly leave the x-ray room.
 It only takes a few seconds to get the image.